nicole-numfocus/pandas-czi/proposal.md

 maintainers are dedicating additional time to maintenance.

 We also expect to increase the growth-rate of new contributors to the project.
-As maintenance time cleans up the issue backlog, the average quality of the outstanding open issues will rise.
+As maintainers clean up the issue backlog the average quality of the outstanding open issues will rise.
 This will lower the barrier to contributing.

 See [Library Maintenance](#library-maintenance-1) for how we will achieve this goal.

 ## Extension Types

 Pandas Extension Array interface[^ea-interface] enables working with arrays of data that aren't limited to NumPy's data types and in-memory data model.
 Pandas provides several extension types (categorical, datetime with timezone, interval), and third-party libraries implementing the interface can define their own custom data types.

-Many parts of pandas still don't fully handle such extension types, leading to special cases in the code (hurting maintainability), places where the data is unintentionally converted to a NumPy array (with possible performance implications) and missing functionalities for those data types.
+Many parts of pandas still don't fully handle such extension types, leading to special cases in the code (hurting maintainability), places where the data is unintentionally converted to a NumPy array (with possible performance degradation) and missing functionalities for those data types.
-These problems are especially pronounced for nested data.

-We'd like to improve the handling of extension types throughout the library, making their behavior more consistent with the handling of NumPy arrays.
-We'll do this by cleaning up Pandas' internals and adding new methods to the extension array interface.
+We'd like to improve the handling of extension types throughout the library making their behavior more consistent with the handling of NumPy arrays.
+We'll do this by cleaning up Pandas' internals and expanding the extension array interface.
 The goal is to better enable new extension types (such as a native string data type, see below) and to ensure that the existing types such as the integer data type with missing values support can be a full replacement for the default NumPy-based type.

 To measure the outcome of this item, we expect that the number of open [extension-array-related issues][ea-issues] to decline, and that the number of